 The interesting part is that this is something that investors, regulators, and suppliers look for as well.

-A risk officer understands that reducing risk allows everyone in the business to work on their jobs.
-By identifying the obstacles to the company’s goals, implementing cost-effective ways to reduce their harm and increase the amount of money a company earns achieving these goals, and communicating this plan to all stakeholders in the company empowers all employees to make informed risk-based decisions, reducing the chances of noncompliance.
+A risk officer understands that reducing risk allows everyone in the business to spend more time focused on their jobs.
+By identifying the obstacles to the company’s goals and implementing cost-effective ways to reduce their harm, compliance and risk professionals increase the likelihood that the business will achieve its goals.
+Further, communicating risks to all stakeholders in the company empowers all employees to make informed risk-based decisions, reducing the chances of noncompliance.

 Most companies reward reactivity and discourage proactiveness for the simple fact that when a risk isn’t get big enough for everyone to notice, no one gets credit for solving it.
-Yet most managers consistently identify that they don’t have enough time to focus on their job.
+Yet, most managers agree that someone should be mitigating risks to the business as early as possible.
 This juxtaposition is hard to overcome.
 In my experience, the misunderstood issue is that employees aren’t actually tasked or trained to identify, size, and mitigate risks across the business; this is the domain of compliance and risk professionals.

 Here are three practical ways I’ve helped companies shift their thinking to assume the appropriate risk-based structure in their business.